 F1 Goldendoodles need regular grooming and haircuts - the longer you want their hair the more grooming they will need.

-they both will not shed (wavy and curly coats only, not straight), they both need regular grooming and haircuts and they
+both will shed little, if at all, depending on final adult coat, they both need regular grooming and haircuts and they both

 F1B's are recommended if you have allergies.